 It’s much easier to read digital calipers, and they’re often not any more expensive or less precise than dial calipers.
 Unless you’re really old-school or you just love dials, digital calipers are the way to go.

 On/zero button: Turns on the calipers and sets the current position to zero

 Thumbwheel: Opens and closes the jaws

-Outside jaws: Measures the outside dimensions of an object
+Outside jaws: Measure the outside dimensions of an object

-Inside jaws: Measures the inside dimensions of an object.
-These are delicate, so be careful.
+Inside jaws: Measure the inside dimensions of an object (These are delicate, so be careful.)

 Depth gauge: Measures the thickness of an object or the depth of a hole

-Step gauge (not visible): Measures the distance from an edge to another point on an object
+Step gauge (not visible): Measures the distance from one edge to another point on an object

 Locking screw: Prevents the caliper jaws from moving